Greeters & Ushers

 WHAT TO TELL PARENTS ABOUT CHILD CARE:

-- Early service (8:15 a.m.) features childcare for babies – 6 years old.
+- 8:15 a.m. service features childcare for babies – 5 years old.
 Children’s Worship is not offered during this time.

-- Late service (10:45 a.m.) features childcare for babies – 3 years old, with Children’s Worship for the following:
+- 10:45 a.m. service features Nursery for babies through 4 years old, and Children’s Worship as follows:

-- Preschool Children, 4 years old – Kindergarten, are escorted by their Sunday School teachers to Preschool Worship in room 123.
+- Preschool Children, Pre-K – Kindergarten, are escorted by their Sunday School teachers to Preschool Worship in room 123.
 Parents should plan to pick up their children at either the Sunday School classroom if they are not staying for worship or at Preschool Worship, room 123, immediately after worship service concludes.

 - Children’s Worship for 1st – 5th grades is located downstairs under the Worship Center.
 Offer use of the elevator as needed.
 Parents should plan to pick up their children at their Sunday School classroom door after the Sunday School hour and take them to the main Worship Center.
 During worship, children are dismissed to Children’s Worship.
 Guests are welcome to escort their own children to Children’s Worship if they’d like.
 After worship, children are escorted upstairs to meet their parents in the Worship Center lobby.